8.11 Graph Legends

 - Double-click on the legend text to enter "in-place" edit mode and insert your text directly into the legend object.
 Use the tools on the Format toolbar to format your text (including any substitution notation text).

-- To modify the legend text:
+- To modify format of the legend text:

 - Click on the legend object to select it, then use the buttons on the Format toolbar.
 Note that some buttons will not be active unless you are in "in-place" edit mode (double-click to enter).